Sant720/sandwich/content/docs/sandwich/overview.md

 > [!INFO]
 > #### Start with the basics
-> This documentation site follows a concept-first structure designed to guide you from the *why* → *what* → *how* → *final preparation steps*.
+> This documentation site follows a concept-first structure designed to guide you from the ***why* → *what* → *how***.
 The goal is to mirror professional technical documentation practices, where conceptual understanding strengthens procedural clarity.

 > [!IMPORTANT]
 > #### Trust the process